bharatpatel7/justPrediction/README.md

-## F1 2025 Race Predictions
+# F1 2025 Race Predictions

 ## Overview
 This repository is dedicated to predicting the **qualifying times** and **race times** for all Formula 1 races in the **2025 season**.
 As a passionate fan of Formula 1, I aim to use historical data and machine learning models to forecast driver performances for each race.

 Each race will have its own dedicated script for predictions, starting with the **Miami GP 2025 Qualifying Prediction**.
 As the season progresses, I will add predictions for other races, making this repository a comprehensive hub for F1 2025 race predictions.

-The project leverages the **FastF1** library to extract historical race and qualifying data, and uses **Gradient Boosting Regressors** from scikit-learn to make predictions.
-The results include predicted qualifying and race times for each Grand Prix, along with rankings based on predicted race performance.

 ---